Koopman-informed recurrent neural networks: Computational experiments

-\paragraph{Weather data} We apply our approach to the climate data presented in \citet{tfclimate-2024}.
-The dataset contains a time series of 14 weather parameters recorded in Jena (Germany) between January 1st, 2009, and December 31st, 2016.
+We apply our approach to model the climate data presented in \citet{tfclimate-2024}.
+The dataset \citep{jenadata} contains a time series of 14 weather parameters recorded in Jena (Germany) between January 1st, 2009, and December 31st, 2016.
+The data contains inconsistent/missing date and time values, leading to gaps and overlaps between measurements.
+We extracted the longest consecutive time period and thus worked with the data between July 1st, 2010, and May 16th, 2013.
+We additionally downsampled the time series from the original 10-minute to 1-hour measurements.
+Then, the first 70\% of records were used as the train set, the next 20\% as the validation, and the remaining 10\% as the test set.
+Identically to \citet{tfclimate-2024}, we pre-processed the features and added \texttt{sin} and \texttt{cos} time-embeddings of hour, day, and month.
+We plot the dataset, indicating the train-validation-test split with colors in \Cref{fig:weather_data}.

 The data offers freedom in choosing the sizes of the time delay and prediction horizons.
 We decided to fix the time delay to one week and set two separate experiments with a prediction horizon of one day and one week.
-In the sampled RNN and LSTM experiments, we performed a grid search for each model with hyperparameters specified in \Cref{sec:weather_hyper}.

-\Cref{tab:computational experiments} shows the averaged training time and error metrics for the two selected horizons (day and week).
-We observe that the models perform similarly in the case of a shorter horizon, while sampling offers much faster training.
-When considering a one-week horizon, shPLRNN outperforms, while sampled RNN is still orders of magnitude faster.
+In the KIRNN and ESN experiments, we performed a grid search for each model with hyperparameters specified in \Cref{tab:hyperparameters_weather}. \Cref{tab:computational experiments} shows the averaged training time and error metrics for the two selected horizons (day and week).
+We observe that the models perform similarly in the case of a shorter horizon, while sampling offers much faster training compared to a gradient-based method.
+Compared to an ESN the training time of a KIRNN is a bit longer, but the search for hyperparameters was shorter for a KIRNN.
+When considering a one-week horizon, shPLRNN outperforms, while KIRNN is still orders of magnitude faster.
 We also note the prediction horizon does not influence the training time of the sampled model that agrees with the \Cref{alg:sampling_rnn}.
-When comparing predictions for the longer horizon in \Cref{fig:weather}, we notice that the LSTM struggles to predict the high-frequency fluctuations of the measurement, but the sampled RNN and shPLRNN successfully capture them. \Cref{fig:weather} also highlights the deficiency of the MSE metric because a low mean error does not always correspond to accurate predictions, as illustrated by all three models.
-Overall, we conclude that sampled RNNs can successfully capture chaotic real-world dynamics and produce results comparable to the iterative models while offering a significant speed-up in training.
+When comparing predictions for the longer horizon in \Cref{fig:weather}, we notice that the ESN struggles to predict the high-frequency fluctuations of the measurement, but the KIRNN and shPLRNN successfully capture them. \Cref{fig:weather} also highlights the deficiency of the MSE metric because a low mean error does not always correspond to accurate predictions, as illustrated by all models.
+Overall, we conclude that KIRNNs can successfully capture chaotic real-world dynamics and produce results comparable to the iterative models while offering a significant speed-up in training.